vsanthanam/JBird/Sources/JBird/JBird.docc/JBird.md

 # ``JBird``

-A lighting fast, type-safe library for working with JSON in Swift
+A blazing fast, type-safe library for working with JSON in Swift

 ## Topics